The Sweet Briar Outdoor Program

 On the alternating Wednesdays that we don't go climbing, we spend quality time in our kayaks ... in the Sweet Briar Pool!
 Join us for games and other fun skill building activities from 7:30-9 p.m.
 These clinics are open to everyone and beginners are always welcome.

-Here are some of our unique trips this spring (more will be added soon, keep checking back):
+Here are some of our unique trips this fall (more will be added soon, keep checking back):

 Check out our trip schedule to see a complete list of the trips offered this semester.